bjornharrtell/jsts/README.md

 Aims to port [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) to JavaScript with OpenLayers compatiblity.
-The core geometry classes are inherited from OpenLayers.Geometry and extended with API as close to the corresponding JTS Topology Suite geometry classes.
+The core geometry classes are inherited from OpenLayers.Geometry and extended with API as close as possible to the corresponding JTS Topology Suite geometry classes.

 Code is conformant to the [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).